elementary/docs/writing-apps/logging.md

 # Logging

 There are various logging methods to use and here are some sample references for you.
+To view logs from all your applications you can use [`journalctl`](https://www.digitalocean.com/community/tutorials/how-to-use-journalctl-to-view-and-manipulate-systemd-logs).

 ## Debug